thegetty/terracottas/source/views/discussion/discussion-a.md

 was then added to the body.
 X-radiographs of the figures show that the head was inserted deeply into a cavity in the body and that the hands are hollow up to the point where the fingers were attached.
 The breasts, too, are hollow and were modeled from within.
-Perhaps the Sirens’ framework might have consisted of a vertical structure that held the figures upright while work was proceeding.
+Perhaps the sirens’ framework might have consisted of a vertical structure that held the figures upright while work was proceeding.
 The framework for Orpheus, on the other hand, was probably a support that roughly approximated the